rixx/twitch-tools/rewards/etymology.md

   Suādēre likely once meant 'to make sweet/agreeable', as it shares a root with suāvis 'sweet' - from which English gets 'suave'.
   Both words are related to 'sweet' itself, as well as to Greek hēdonḗ 'pleasure' - hence 'hedonism'.
+- Migraine directly from Greek hemi krania: half the head (migraines affect usually one side of the head).
+This in turn was possibly a calque of an egypt word. krania = cranium, via Latin.
+Always means head, PIE *ker means "horn, head".
+  Also in "carrot" (anything pointy growing out of stuff), horn(et), etc.